A first: Chippendales at the Rio to unionize

 Members of the troupe began investigating union membership about a year ago.
 Cast member Freddy Godinez was among the Chipps looking to pursue an Equity partnership.
 He’s been with the company for two years.

 “The biggest issue that was surprising to me was health benefits, specifically, and sick leave,” Godinez said in a phone chat.
-“There are performers there that have been with the show for seven yeas, one of them has been there 10 years, and the there are no benefits offered for the performers.
+“There are performers there that have been with the show for seven years, one of them has been there 10 years, and there are no benefits offered for the performers.”

-“To me, that is kind of a minimum that companies should be able to provide for, especially for their full-time performers.”

 Godinez was a Vegas newbie when he arrived from California.
 But his husband and fellow cast member, Alex Stabler, has performed in Vegas for nearly two decades.